lucee/CFCamp2023/README.md

 ## Running the examples
-You can run the examples in (Docker compose)[https://docs.docker.com/compose/] or (Commandbox)[https://www.ortussolutions.com/products/commandbox].
-We have provied a docker-compose.yml file that will start a Lucee 6 server.
+You can run the examples in (Docker compose)[https://docs.docker.com/compose/].
+We have provied a docker-compose.yml file that will start a Lucee 6 server and mysql for you.

 You can start the server with the following command:

 ```